-In addition, the REACT (REal Time Assessment of Community Transmission) study, led by Imperial College London, use antibody finger-prick tests to track past infections and monitor the progress of the pandemic and have published their estimates.
-Estimates in this bulletin and the REACT study use different tests and different methods, for example the REACT estimates are based on self-administered and self-read finger prick tests, whereas tests in this survey are carried out by a trained nurse, phlebotomist or healthcare assistant.
+In addition, the REACT study, led by Imperial College London, uses antibody finger-prick tests to track past infections and monitor the progress of the pandemic, and the estimates have been published.
+Estimates in this bulletin and the REACT study use different tests and different methods, for example, the REACT estimates are based on self-administered and self-read finger prick tests, whereas tests in this survey are carried out by a trained nurse, phlebotomist or healthcare assistant.